To Get Digital Marketing Services, Visit Our New Website

 0

 Trifles is a psychoanalytical play written by Susan Glaspell.
 The one-act play revolves around a murder trial where the characters are present in John Wright's (victim) house and investigating his murder.
-The sheriff Henry Peters, county attorney George Henderson and the neighbor Lewis Hale along with their wives Mrs. Peters and Mrs. Hale are present on the scene.
-Mrs. Wright is the prime suspect in the case as Hale being a witness recounts how the wife of the victim was acting bizarrely and told him that someone had strangled her husband while sleeping.
+Sheriff Henry Peters, county attorney George Henderson, and the neighbor Lewis Hale, along with their wives Mrs. Peters and Mrs. Hale, are present on the scene.
+Mrs. Wright is the prime suspect in the case, as Hale recounts how the wife of the victim was acting bizarrely and told him that someone had strangled her husband while sleeping.

-The women who have come for questioning focus on trivialities in the play and men mock them for their domestic nature.
-Women while searching come upon the birdcage with the bird being strangled the same way as John Wright and come to the realization that Mrs. Wright might have killed her husband after suffering from domestic abuse for years.
-The play is not only a murder mystery but a psychological, gender-based, historical, and symbolic criticism by Susan Glaspell.
+The women who have come for questioning focus on what the men dismiss as trifles in the play, and the men mock them for their domestic nature.
+As the women search, they come upon the birdcage with the bird being strangled in the same way as John Wright, leading them to realize that Mrs. Wright might have killed her husband after suffering from domestic abuse for years.
+The play is not only a murder mystery but also a piece of psychological, gender-based, historical, and symbolic criticism.

 This article is written by Umm-e-Rumman Syed, one of the contributors at the School of Literature.